 If that’s the case, it will be harder to attain the peace and balance you may be looking for.

-This episode covers the second 5 of the lessons, and helps you understand what you may need to focus on to create a happier life for yourself.
+This article covers lessons five through ten, and helps you understand what you may need to focus on to create a happier life for yourself.

 The word “should” might give you that rebellious feeling.
 You might get turned off if someone tells you you should do anything.
 I’m not here to tell you what you should do at all.
 In fact, I’ve been known to say, “Don’t do anything I tell you to do.
 Only do what works for you.”

-So, what we’ll talk about today are the next 5 life lessons you should already know by now.
+What we’ll talk about today are the next five life lessons you should already know by now.
 Does that give you that feeling of, “Who does he think he is, telling me what I should or shouldn’t know?”?
 Ha ha, it’s possible you don’t feel that way, but I bet some of you do, especially those who are new to this show.

 Let me say this to help you if you call bull on my “should”.
 That word, “should”, typically comes from a place of judgment.
 When someone tells you, “You should buy that timeshare, it will reward you year after year”, that is them projecting onto you their own thoughts and feelings about timeshares.